muttimirco/mepol/README.md

 ```bash
 ./scripts/goal_rl/[grid_goal1.sh | grid_goal2.sh | grid_goal3.sh | humanoid_up.sh | ant_escape.sh | ant_navigate.sh | ant_jump.sh]
 ```
 By default, this will launch TRPO with MEPOL initialization.
-To launch TRPO with a random initialization simply omit the *policy_init* argument in the scripts.
+To launch TRPO with a random initialization, simply omit the *policy_init* argument in the scripts.
 For further modifications, you can check the [main training script](src/experiments/goal_rl.py).

 ### Results visualization